(Presenter information is subject to change.)

 Jeanine Schultz is the Director of Training at the PEAL Center.
 She has more than 20 years’ experience in the areas of education, adult and systems advocacy, transition to adulthood, and supports.
 She has conducted over 100 trainings through the Pennsylvania Training Partnership for People with Disabilities and Families.
 Jeanine has served as a board member for the Down Syndrome Center of Pittsburgh, has a degree in Informational Technology, and is a graduate of The National Leadership Consortium on Developmental Disabilities at the University of Delaware Center for Disabilities.
 She and her husband are the parents of four children.

-Lissa Geiger Shulman is the Director of Public Policy for Trying Together (formerly PAEYC).
+Lissa Geiger Shulman is the Director of Public Policy for Trying Together.
 In this role, Lissa develops policy and advocates for issues surrounding early intervention, child care, pre-k, and home visiting.
-As part of this work, she promotes policies that connect the educational experiences of young children birth through age 8.
-Additionally, she is passionate about professionalizing and elevating the work of all caregivers and educators who work with young children.
+An important part of Trying Together’s policy agenda is advancing developmentally appropriate practices in birth through age 8 programs, and investing so that every family receives the support needed for their young children to grow, learn, and succeed.
 Previously Lissa was the Chief of Staff to a state representative where she worked on policy in the areas of education and disability rights and services.
 Lissa has an M.A. in Education and taught in both Pittsburgh Public Schools and Kansas City Public Schools.

 Lori Sutton MS.Ed., Bethel Park School District

 Lori Sutton is the Director of Special Education for the Bethel Park School District.
 Lori earned her B.S.Ed in Special Education with dual certification in special and elementary education at Duquesne University and her M.S.Ed. in School Psychology with a Supervisor of Special Education certification from the University of Pittsburgh.
 She has additional certifications in English K-12 and English as a Second Language Program Specialist.